Eva Hart: Later life

 Hart remained active in Titanic-related activities well into her 80s.
 In 1982, she returned to the US and joined several other survivors at a Titanic Historical Society convention commemorating the 70th anniversary of the sinking.
 She participated in three more conventions in 1987, 1988, and in 1992.
 In 1994, she wrote an autobiography, Shadow of the Titanic – A Survivor's Story, in which she described her experiences aboard the ship and the lasting implications of its sinking.
 On 15 April 1995, the 83rd anniversary of the disaster, she and fellow second-class Titanic survivor Edith Brown dedicated a memorial garden plaque on the grounds of the National Maritime Museum in London.

 Death

-Hart died from cancer on 14 February 1996 in a hospice in London, two weeks after her 91st birthday.
+Hart died from cancer on 14 February 1996, at a hospice in London, two weeks after her 91st birthday.
 Her death left eight remaining survivors.
-In her memory, a Wetherspoon's pub in Chadwell Heath is named 'The Eva Hart'.
+In her memory, near to where she lived in Japan Road, is a pub called "The Eva Hart."

-Popular culture
+In popular culture

 Hart's connection to the Titanic and her active involvement in later years made her popular in numerous forms of media, including mentions in non-fiction books, museums and exhibitions.